Is Spiko Safe?

 Spiko is rated as moderate risk — some novel mechanisms, generally well-understood.

 Spiko offers tokenized money market funds backed by US and European government Treasury bills, providing on-chain access to the risk-free rate with daily liquidity.
-Regulated by France's AMF and custodied by CACEIS (Credit Agricole), it has reached $1B in assets under management across Ethereum, Arbitrum, Polygon, and Stellar networks.
+Regulated by France's AMF with EU-wide MiFID passporting, custodied by CACEIS (Credit Agricole), Spiko has reached over $1.6B in assets under management including the Amundi partnership fund SAFO.
+Deployed across Ethereum, Arbitrum, Polygon, and Stellar networks.

 TVL